borenstein-archive/recipes/2016-03-22-chocolate-mocha-souffle-round-ii.md

 The muffin is pretty good in its own right, definitely more portable and convenient, and would make a reasonable breakfast (whereas the pudding/mousse feels absurdly decadent, even though they are nutritionally identical).
 So don’t write off the muffins, but definitely keep that mousse in mind—it is amazing.

 Note: the pudding tastes plenty sweet as it is.
 The muffins, however, taste a bit undersweet.
+Note (2017/11/12): Using a vitamix results in a much thinner batter.
+If making as a mousse, use the food processor.
+Note (2017/11/12): Using 1 tsp instant coffee instead of 1 tbsp coffee powder is a little weak on the coffee flavor.
+Try 1/2 tbsp.